- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 - Mandatory interview — conducted remotely; all principal applicants must complete this step

-- Government submission — application submitted to AIMA (Nauru) for independent background checks and Cabinet review
+- Government submission — application submitted to the Nauru Program Office for independent background checks and Cabinet review

 - Cabinet approval — the Government of Nauru's Cabinet formally approves each application at the ministerial level